 Independent Directors are paid an annual fee and meeting fees for attendance at each Board and Committee meeting, with the Independent Lead Director receiving an additional annual fee for service on the Board.
 Each Committee Chairman is paid an additional fee for service as chairman of each respective Committee.

-As an incentive for recruiting and retaining qualified Directors, the Company also maintains a Director Stock Plan.
-This plan provides for an annual award to each independent Director of restricted shares that vest equally over a three-year period and/or the grant of non-qualified stock options to purchase shares of the Company's common stock, at a per share exercise price equal to the closing market value of the Company's common stock on the date the option is granted, that fully vest after six months and have a life of seven years.
+To assist the Company in recruiting and retaining qualified Directors, the Company also maintains a Director Stock Plan.
+This plan provides for an annual award to each independent Director of restricted shares that vest annually in equal installments over a three-year period and/or the grant of non-qualified stock options to purchase shares of the Company's common stock, at a per share exercise price equal to the closing market price of the Company's common stock on the date the option is granted, that fully vest after six months and have a contractual life of seven years.
 Upon resignation from the Board for any reason other than retirement, death or disability, all outstanding stock awards are immediately forfeited.
 The Board makes an annual determination of the number of restricted shares and/or the number of stock options to be awarded to every independent Director under the Director Stock Plan.

-The following table summarizes the compensation paid to the independent Directors, including stock awards, for the year ended December 31, 2017:
+The following table summarizes the compensation paid to the independent Directors, including stock awards, for the year ended December 31, 2018:

-Annual fee \$65,000 Annual Independent Lead Director fee \$10,000 Committee Chairman fees \$10,000: Audit Committee \$7,500: Compensation Committee \$5,500: Corporate Governance/Nominating Committee Board of Director meeting fees \$2,500 for attendance at each quarterly meeting of the Board Special meeting fees \$1,000 for attendance at each special meeting of the Board Restricted stock In May of 2017, each independent Director was awarded a number of restricted shares valued at approximately \$135,000.
-In November of 2017, Dana M. Perlman (1) was awarded a prorated number of restricted shares valued at approximately \$67,500 for her prorated annual term.
+, Annual fee \$75,000 Annual Independent Lead Director fee \$10,000 Committee Chairman fees \$10,000: Audit Committee \$7,500: Compensation Committee \$5,500: Corporate Governance/Nominating Committee Board of Director meeting fees \$2,500 for attendance at each quarterly meeting of the Board Special meeting fees \$1,000 for attendance at each special meeting of the Board Restricted stock In May of 2018, each independent Director was awarded a number of restricted shares valued at approximately \$135,000.
 The restricted shares vest in equal annual installments over a three-year period commencing on the first anniversary of the award.
-In May of 2017, each independent Director received 525 restricted shares awarded at a price of \$257.49 per share.
-In November of 2017, Ms. Perlman (1) received 320 restricted shares awarded at a price of \$211.09 per share for her prorated annual term.
-Non-qualified stock options No stock option awards were granted during 2017.
+In May of 2018, each independent Director received 509 restricted shares awarded at a price of \$265.41 per share.
+Non-qualified stock options No stock option awards were granted during 2018.